aff3ct/aff3ct/README.md

 Make sure to add the `cmake` program to the `PATH`.

+## Get the Git submodules

+AFF3CT depends on some other Git repositories (or submodules).
+It is highly recommended to get those submodules before trying to do anything else.
+Here is the command to get all the required submodules:

+    $ git submodule update --init --recursive

 ## Exemple of a Makefile project generation (with the C++ GNU compiler)

 Open a shell and type (from the `AFF3CT` root folder):